GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 ## OpenID Connect Authentication

-OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
-OpenID Connect is one of the most popular API's for an application to identify a person.
-If you are familiar with Google authentication, you've used OpenID Connect.
+OpenID Connect is a simple identity layer on top of OAuth 2.0.

 Technically OpenID Connect is not an authentication protocol--it enables a person to authorize the release of information to an application from a remote "identity provider".
 In the process of authorizing this release of information, the person is authenticated (if no previous session exists).

-!!!
-Note
-    If you need an OpenID Connect Provider (OP) you can deploy the [Gluu Server](https://gluu.org/docs/3.1.1/installation-guide/install/).
+oxd has been tested and confirmed to work with the [Google OP](https://developers.google.com/identity/protocols/OpenIDConnect) and the [Gluu OP](https://gluu.org/docs/ce/admin-guide/openid-connect/).

 ### Authentication Flow
 oxd supports the OpenID Connect [Hybrid Flow](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) and [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) for authentication.

 Learn more about authentication flows in the [OpenID Connect spec](http://openid.net/specs/openid-connect-core-1_0.html).

-!!!
-Note
-    Implicit Flow is not supported because it is intended for JavaScript client-side applications where the client does not authenticate.

 ### oxd OpenID Connect APIs
 `oxd-server` provides seven API's for OpenID Connect authentication.
 In general,